Analysis of the famous blunder “Michelson-Morley experiment”

 2. About the theories of light and the velocity of light.
 Experiments – expectations and results

-The Earth rotates around its axis, moves in its orbit around the Sun, and together with the Solar System moves around the center of our galaxy Milky Way.
+The Earth rotates around its axis, moves in its orbit around the Sun, and together with the Solar System moves around the center of our Milky Way galaxy.

 The expectations of the scientists at the end of the 19th century.

-According to the hypothesis of the existence of a “stationary luminiferous ether”, there is an invisible substance filling the space, which was thought to be the necessary medium for the propagation of electromagnetic radiation (light).
-The expectations of the scientists have been that if the hypothesis of the “stationary ether” is correct, the velocity vector of the created “ether wind” at the Earth’s motion at any time, must be equal to the sum (vector addition), but in the opposite direction of the following three vectors:
+The expectations of scientists have been that if the hypothesis of the “stationary ether” is correct, the velocity vector of the created “ether wind” at Earth’s motion, at any time, must be equal to the sum (vector addition) but in the opposite direction of the following three vectors:

-(1) the velocity vector of motion of the entire Solar System as it whirls around the center of our Galaxy at about 220 km/s (if we measure the speed by means of the units of time and length defined on the Earth’s surface); plus
+(1) The velocity vector of motion of the entire Solar System as it whirls around the center of our Galaxy at approximately 220 km/s (if we measure the speed by means of the units of time and length defined on the Earth’s surface); plus

-(2) the velocity vector of the Earth’s motion in its orbit around the Sun (which is approximately 30 km/s); plus
+(2) The velocity vector of the Earth’s motion in orbit around the Sun (which is approximately 30 km/s); plus

-(3) the vector of the linear velocity of the Earth’s surface at the location of the experiment (due to the Earth’s rotation around its axis).
-We know that the linear velocity of the Earth’s surface at any point at the equatorial line is approximately 0.46 km/s, but it is equal to zero at the points of intersection of the axis of rotation with the Earth’s surface, which points coincide with the north and south poles.
+(3) The vector of the linear velocity of the Earth’s surface at the location of the experiment (due to the Earth’s rotation around its axis).
+The linear speed of the Earth’s surface at any point on the equatorial line is approximately 0.46 km/s, but it is equal to zero at the points at the intersection of the axis of rotation with the Earth’s surface, which coincide with the northern and southern geographic poles.

-Fig. 7.1 is an illustration of the expected “ether wind”, at the motion of the Earth through the hypothetical medium called luminiferous ether.
+Fig. 7.1 below is an illustration of the expected “ether wind” that occurs during the motion of the Earth through a hypothetical medium called luminiferous ether.
 The figure depicts the Sun, the Earth, and the Earth’s orbit.
 The three types of dotted lines depict the three components of the supposed “ether wind”, which have opposite directions to the aforementioned three vectors.
-The figure does not correspond to a scale (the radius of the Sun is about 109 times larger than the radius of the Earth, and the difference between the speeds of movement of the Earth and of the Solar System is much greater.
+The figure does not correspond to the scale (the radius of the Sun is approximately 109 times larger than the radius of the Earth, and the difference between the velocities of movement of the Earth and of the Solar System is much greater).

-The expectations of the scientists have been that the “ether wind” will affect the speed of a light beam (will increase or decrease the speed of light):
+The expectations of scientists have been that the “ether wind” will affect the velocity of a light beam (increase or decrease the speed of light):

-• On the one hand, if the experiment is carried out at a fixed location on the surface of the rotating Earth, then the part of the vector “ether wind”, created by the motion of the Earth on its orbit around the Sun, should have varying magnitude and direction over time (e.g. at night and during the day).
+• On the one hand, if the experiment is carried out at a fixed location on the surface of the rotating Earth, then the part of the vector “ether wind” created by the motion of the Earth in its orbit around the Sun should have to vary in magnitude and direction over time (e.g. at night and during the day).

-So, if the hypothesis of the existence of “stationary ether” is true, the created “ether wind” by the Earth’s motion through the stationary ether should increase or decrease the speed of the light beam (depending on the direction and magnitude of the “ether headwind”).
+Therefore, if the hypothesis of the existence of the “stationary ether” is true, the “ether wind” created by the Earth’s motion through the stationary ether should increase or decrease the speed of the light beam (depending on the direction and magnitude of the “ether headwind”).

 But now let us reveal the “defect” of the fatal for the physics of the 20th century Michelson-Morley experiment, whose erroneous explanation of the result (that the speed of light is constant for all reference frameworks) continues to be supported by modern physics.